History of the Institute of Psychosynthesis, London

 In 2014 we designed two additional diploma programmes that were validated as PGCerts by the Middlesex University.

-∙ The PGC Psychosynthesis Leadership Coaching is a 6 month training and development courses for coaches who want to work at greater depth and recognise the whole human being in the way they work with clients.
+- The PGC Psychosynthesis Leadership Coaching is a 6 month training and development courses for coaches who want to work at greater depth and recognise the whole human being in the way they work with clients. some text

 Compliance